Adam Haseley Player Props: White Sox vs. Rays

 Looking to place a prop bet on Adam Haseley?
 Check out what's available at BetMGM and sign up with this link!

-- Haseley got a hit in five of 14 games last season, but had no multi-hit games.
+- Haseley notched a hit in one of six games so far this year, and he had multiple hits in that game.

-- Including all 14 games he appeared in a season ago, he did not hit a home run.
+- In six games played this year, he has not gone deep.

-- Haseley drove in a run in two games last year out of 14, but did not have multiple RBIs in either of those games.
+- Haseley has driven in a run in one game this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.